rogerjbos/subscanr/README.md

 *WARNING: The [subscanr](https://github.com/rogerjbos/subscanr) R package is still alpha and hasn't been fully tested.
 Also, not all the available api calls have been implemented yet.*

 In particular, according to [the Subscan riot forum](https://riot.im/app/#/room/#subscan:matrix.org), the price feed is not yet available for the Karura endpoint.
+Pricing should work for other endpoints.
+It has been tested to work for Polkadot, Kusama, and Darwinia.

 You can install the package as follows: